-Tangyue Village is located near the southern foot of Huangshan Mountain is famous for its memorial archways (gates).
+Tangyue Village is located near the southern foot of Huangshan Mountain and is famous for its memorial archways (gates).
 More than 250 arches were constructed here during the Ming (1368-1644) and Qing (1644-1911) dynasties.
 Over 80 of these magnificent arches are still in good condition.
 The most notable are the Xuguo Stone Arch, and the set of seven Tangyue Memorial Arches, which were listed as a Key National Culture Protection Unit by the Chinese government.
-What makes the arches of Tangyue Village so unusual besides the sheer number is that each and every one had to be personally approved by the emperor before they could be erected.
+What makes the arches of Tangyue Village so unusual besides the sheer number is that each and everyone had to be personally approved by the emperor before they could be erected.

 Xuguo Stone Arch:

 The Xuguo Stone Arch stands out amongst all the arches built in Tangyue Village.
 Built during the Ming Dynasty, this arch honors Xuguo, who was a scholar and teacher of three heirs to the imperial throne.
 What makes this particular arch so different is that according to legend, Xuguo took advantage of the vague instructions given by the emperor concerning his arch, and constructed it with eight posts.
 Eight post archways were only allowed to be built by members of the royal family in feudal China.
 It is the only eight post memorial arch ever built by a person who was not a member of the imperial family in Chinese history.